jonnyhoeven/workshop/README.md

 We'll deploy a simple nginx web server to our cluster.

 `-n` or `--namespace` is used to specify the namespace to deploy the application to.
-If you don't provide a namespace, the application will be deployed to the default namespace.
+If you don't provide a namespace, the application will be deployed to the `default` namespace by default.
+Resulting in hard to manage and hard to find resources.

 ```bash
 kubectl create deployment nginx --image=nginx -n workshop
 ```

-- Check the deployment and pod status with kubectl
+- Check the `deployment` and `pod` status with kubectl

 ```bash
 kubectl get deployment -n workshop